fariskhan87/DMSTO24-DS/Readme.md

 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Submit a pull request to the `upifgth01` branch with a detailed description of the changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Feel free to explore the branch and provide feedback or suggestions for improvements!